sjbylo/container-workshop/08-use-s2i-to-deploy-application/README.md

 oc new-app python:2.7~https://github.com/sjbylo/flask-vote-app.git --name vote
 ```

 This command will create a build object called a BuildConfiguration (BC).
-The BC knows where to fetch the builder image and the source code from.
-The BC also knows the name of the final image and where to push it to, into the internal container registry.
+The BuildConfiguration knows where to fetch the builder image and the source code from.
+The BuildConfiguration also knows the name of the final image which is pushed into the internal container registry.

 You can view the build process in the console and also on the command line, like this: